 The AIG represents the complete spectrum of geoscientists in Australia.
 Our members include professionals from the fields of mineral, coal and petroleum exploration, geophysics, geochemistry, environmental geoscience, engineering geology, mining geology and hydrogeology, as well as those who use geoscience skills in management, research, education, consulting, computing and information systems.
 The AIG is the only body that specifically represents all geoscientists and promotes their professional interests.

 Appropriately qualified members of the AIG are authorised by the Australian Stock Exchange and the Joint Ore Reserve Code to be Competent Persons in regard to public reports relating to Mineral Resource and Ore Reserve estimates (refer to ASX listing rules.).

-After extensive consultations with members and other learned and professional bodies, the AIG developed a voluntary registration scheme for accreditation of experienced and respected practitioners.
-Members or Fellows of the Institute may apply for acceptance as Registered Professional Geoscientists through the AIG?s registration board, subject to endorsement by four referees, peer review and state committee evaluation.
+AIG has developed a voluntary registration scheme for accreditation of experienced and respected practitioners.
+Members or Fellows of the Institute may apply for acceptance as Registered Professional Geoscientists through the AIG’s registration board, subject to endorsement by at least four referees, peer review and evaluation.